 - Fact check: Is there a red card boost?

-- Why maintaining a 3-0 lead may be difficult at times
+- Why maintaining a 3-0 lead can be difficult

 - Fact check: Are matches made even?

 - Would scripting make EA richer?
 An analysis of EA’s purported motives

 - Fact check: Are high rated squads handicapped?

 Third, the presumed rationale behind it doesn’t make sense when you consider it in more detail.